-According to the Fresh Tastes @ School strategy, energy drinks are banned and cannot be sold on the school premises.
+According to the NSW Healthy School Canteen Strategy, energy drinks are banned and cannot be sold on the school premises.
 Healthy Kids recommends water and reduced fat milk (including flavoured milks) as the drinks of choice.
 All other beverage choices should be limited and consumed only in small amounts occasionally.

 Parents should also limit their child’s consumption of other beverages containing caffeine including coffee, cola flavoured beverages and tea as the effects of these drinks on children are relatively unknown.